 Danny Abelson, Chief Operating Officer, echoes Terracina’s sentiments, “This renewed investment by our shareholders gives us the opportunity after ten months of development to introduce Audazzio into the broadcast, sports, live event and gaming market sectors, demonstrating with real world trials the delivery of a powerful, fully coordinated, second screen experience for the most passionate of audiences, whether at a live event or watching TV.”

 Audazzio will have further important announcements in the coming weeks.
-Visit www.audazzio.com/explainer for a video primer on Audazzio’s Live QR technology.
+Visit www.audazzio.com/explainer for a video primer on Audazzio Live QR™ technology.

 Photo file: Audazzio_SecondScreen.JPG

-Photo caption: Audazzio™’s Live QR™ technology leverages ultrasonic, data-encoded sound waves to instantly create valuable second-screen opportunities on viewer phones and tablets.
+Photo caption: Audazzio Live QR™ technology leverages ultrasonic, data-encoded sound waves to instantly create valuable second-screen opportunities on viewer phones and tablets.

 FOR MORE INFORMATION PLEASE CONTACT: